chnn/chrishenn-net/_drafts/2017-07-03-visualizing-multivariable-derivative.md

 <img src="{{site.baseurl}}/assets/images/visualizing-multivariable-derivative/grid-and-transform.svg" />

-Nice!
+Neat-o!
 The transformed grid gives some sense of how $$f$$ deforms and stretches the Euclidean plane.
-As another example, if $$f$$ were instead the linear map given by
+As another example, the linear map given by

 $$
 A = \begin{pmatrix}